How to vote in California? CALmatters answers your questions

 No and no.

-California’s nonpartisan “top two” primary rules make things very simple: everyone gets the exact same ballot with all the of candidates listed together and you can vote for whoever you want to.
+Vote for whoever you want to.
 Your party doesn’t matter.
 Neither do those of the candidates.
 You can vote for candidates of different parties across different races.
-It’s a free-for-all, which is why you sometimes hear it called a “jungle primary.”
+It’s a free-for-all.

 Q: What happens if my ballot gets lost in the mail?